 What is Delirium?

 We all have minor problems with memory and understanding as we get older.
 We forget names or take more time to figure out directions.
-These problems are a normal part of aging for everyone.
+These problems are generally a normal part of aging.
 But some older adults develop extreme problems with remembering, understanding, or thinking.
 For example, they can get lost walking to the bathroom, become confused by simple tasks, forget the names of loved ones, and have trouble speaking in a logical way.
 These problems can be very difficult to cope with, not only for the person affected, but also for their family, friends, and other caregivers.

 A sudden change in mental function in an older person is a serious situation that requires the attention of a healthcare professional.